junxit/us-congress-bills-115/metadata.md

 - 2018-10-05 — Introduced in Senate
 - 2018-10-05 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2018-10-11 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2018-10-11 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Risch without amendment.
+Without written report.
+- 2018-10-11 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Risch without amendment.
+Without written report.
+- 2018-10-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 631.